Silicone Strips: Do they help reduce surgery scars?

 Silicone Strips and Surgery Scar Reduction

 Scars are part of having cosmetic surgery.
-YET fear of visible scars is one factor that leaves many people postponing their surgical procedures.
+YET fear of visible scars is one factor that may leave people postponing their surgical procedures.
 Over time, scars tend to become a minimal concern.
 That’s because they end up being less important, emotionally, than the discomfort and distress of having something patients want to change.
-Plus, silicone strips and laser treatments can help with scar minimisation.
+Plus, silicone strips and laser treatments may help with scar minimisation.

 Silicone Strips and Scars: Investing in your scar result